Albania national under-21 football team

 The Albania national under-21 football team is the national under-21 football team of Albania and is controlled by the Football Association of Albania.
-The team competes in the European Under-21 Football Championship, which is held every two years.
+The team competes in the UEFA European Under-21 Championship, which is held every two years.

 Following the realignment of UEFA's youth competitions in 1976, the Albanian under-21 team was formed.

 History

 Balkan Youth Championship

 Albania Under-21 participated in the Balkan Youth Championship as a succeder of Under-23 team, in the 1976–78 and 1981 competitions, winning both with finals against Romania and Bulgaria.
 Notably in 1978, the second leg of the final match against Romania was characterized by a large Albania's win 7–1, which is the largest win ever recorded by Albania U-21.

 1984 UEFA European Under-21 Football Championship

-In 1978 a Competition for the European Under-21 teams was created but the Albania Under-21s didn't participated in first 3 editions and debutted in the competition in the 1984s Championship where they managed to qualify for the first and only time in their history although they were competing for the first time in such tournament.
+In 1978 a Competition for the European Under-21 teams was created but the Albania Under-21s didn't participated in first 3 editions and debuted in the competition in the 1984s Championship where they managed to qualify for the first and only time in their history although they were competing for the first time in such tournament.
 The historic event was the first time any Albanian squad qualified for a Europe or World Championship, and only the fifth time any Albanian squad qualified for the major championships.
 To this day the team that qualified for that competition are still regarded as the most successful team in Albanian football history.
 In the qualifying stage they were drawn in a very tough group which included the West Germany, Turkey and Austria.
 Albania U21 managed to qualify without losing a single game winning both home-away versus Austria (1–2 away & 3–0 home) & Turkey (both 1–0) and managing two very good draws against one of the biggest and best footballing nations, West Germany (both 1–1), heading the group with 10 points, 1 above West Germany.
 Albania played the quarter finals against Italy, against which it lost twice 0–1 both home and away as Italy advanced to the semifinals losing against England, the eventual champions.